If you are looking for something different to do with the kids in the Sydney CBD, DigiPark is a strong contender.

 Orbital Cinema: The Clear Favourite

 Although we did not start there, the Orbital Cinema ended up being their absolute favourite.
-Themes change roughly every 20 minutes, so it feels different each round.
-It is louder and more dynamic than other rooms, but it is structured and controlled.
+Themes change roughly every 20 minutes, so each round feels different.
+It's louder and more dynamic than other rooms, but it's also structured and controlled.

 Extra Touches: 3D Toys and 360 Photo Booth

-At the entrance/exit, there are 3D printed toys on display that kids can purchase to take home.
-It adds an extra layer of excitement before or after the experience.
+At the entrance/exit, 3D-printed toys are on display for kids to purchase to take home, which adds an extra layer of excitement before or after the experience.

-There’s also a 360 photo booth where you step inside and it creates a rotating digi figure of you, almost like your own mini digital character.
+There's also a 360 photo booth where you step inside, and it creates a rotating digital figure of you, almost like your own mini digital character!
 You can print it as a keepsake, which makes it a fun way to end the visit and something a little different from the usual photo spot.

 Convenience Matters

-DigiPark is relatively new, having opened in November, and it feels like a welcome addition to family friendly options in the city.
-They also refresh themes seasonally, with Easter coming up next.
-That means there is something new to look forward to on future visits.
+DigiPark Sydney feels like a welcome addition to the city's family-friendly options.
+They also refresh themes seasonally, with Easter coming up next, which means there is something new to look forward to on future visits.

 Overall, both of my kids genuinely enjoyed it and have already asked to return.
 As a parent of a child on the spectrum, I appreciated the structured entry times, active staff support and the fact that it never felt overcrowded.